dmmosh/ez-scripts/README.md

 # EZ SCRIPTS #
-my customn scripts for automating annoying tasks
+my customn scripts for automating annoying tasks, compiled and wrapped in wrapping paper for you to enjoy yourself.